exonum/exonum-doc/src/home/design-overview.md

 Exonum uses the custom modification of Byzantine Fault-Tolerance Consensus to guarantee that in any time there is just one true version of the blockchain.
-To do so, the consensus between validators is needed.
+To do so, the consensus between validators is needed in a decentralized environment where any node is allowed to fail.

 When the validator generates a new block proposal, it sends it to the other validators.
 Every other validator checks the proposal and vote for it.
 After the